GiacomoPorpiglia/Mida/README.md

 # v2.3 Updates (Not released, still work in progress)
 - Added transposition table reading and writing in quiescence
+- Added makefile to compile Mida on all OS
+- Many bug fixes

 # v2.2 Updates